History of mining in Chile: Colonial mining (1541–1810)

-Compared to the 16th and 18th centuries Chilean mining activity in the 17th century was very limited.
+Compared to the 16th and 18th centuries, Chilean mining activity in the 17th century was very limited.
 Gold production totaled as little as 350 kg over the whole century.
-Chile exported minor amounts of copper to the rest of the Viceryoalty of Peru in the 17th century.
-Chile saw an unprecedented revival of its mining activity in the 18th century with annual gold production rising from 400 to 1000 kg over the course of the century and the silver annual production rising from 1000 to 5000 kg in the same interval.
+Chile exported minor amounts of copper to the rest of the Viceroyalty of Peru in the 17th century.
+But Chile saw an unprecedented revival of its mining activity in the 18th century, with annual gold production rising from 400 to 1000 kg over the course of the century and annual silver production rising from 1000 to 5000 kg in the same interval.
 Chilean copper mining of high-grade oxidized copper minerals and melted with charcoal produced 80,000 to 85,000 tons of copper in the 1541–1810 period.

-Gold, silver and copper from Chilean mining begun to be exported directly to Spain via the Straits of Magellan and Buenos Aires first in the 18th century.
+Gold, silver and copper from Chilean mining begun to be exported directly to Spain via the Straits of Magellan and Buenos Aires in the 18th century.

 By the first half of the 18th century sulfur was being mined from the extinct volcanoes in the Andes around Copiapó.
 This element was crucial for the fabrication of gunpowder.

-Early Spanish conquistadores and explorers were aware of the existence of coal in Chilean territory.
+Early Spanish conquistadores and explorers knew there was coal in Chilean territory.
 For example, Diego de Rosales noted that when governor García Hurtado de Mendoza and his men stayed in Quiriquina Island (36.5° S) in 1557 they made fire using local coals.
 In Magallanes Region coal was first discovered by the expedition of Pedro Sarmiento de Gamboa who visited the Straits of Magellan in 1584.